 In other words, if you need to speak with our counselors on a daily or weekly basis during the entire recovery process, there will be no additional charges for the lifetime of your families needs towards your loved one.
 Although the average time spent consulting our families ends in the initial weeks, it is not uncommon to have continual contact for years between us and the families we work with.

 Having someone to call and ask questions such as, “He’s been doing fine, but now he’s stopping going to his meetings.
 Is this normal?” or “I’ve noticed some changes in her behavior.
 What should I do?” can be the difference between long-term sobriety and a potential relapse after the intervention itself.<

-What are the different Cost of Intervention Services
+What are the Different Costs of Intervention Services?

 Professional Intervention Provider:

 - Focuses on either Johnson Model, Invitational, Systemic or S.M.A.R.T.
 Model based interventions with a goal beyond merely “getting someone to agree to rehab”

 - Has several employees with a range of recovery related services